-^{} Those conducting Bible classes should make sure that thorough instruction is given, not only in the points mentioned above, but in every other doctrine and phase of present truth.
+^{}Those conducting Bible classes should make sure that thorough instruction is given, not only in the points mentioned above, but in every other doctrine and phase of present truth.

-- 17. In matters of dress will you follow the Bible rule of plainness and simplicity, abstaining from the wearing of gold as ornaments and costly array, observing the principles of modesty and Christian dignity? - 18.
+- liquors, tobacco in all its forms, swine's flesh, and all other unclean foods and habit-forming drugs? - 17.
+In matters of dress will you follow the Bible rule of plainness and simplicity, abstaining from the wearing of gold as ornaments and costly array, observing the principles of modesty and Christian dignity? - 18.
 Do you believe the Bible doctrine of "spiritual gifts" in the church, and do you believe in the gift of the Spirit of prophecy which has been manifested in the remnant church through the ministry and writings of Mrs. E. G. White? - 19.
 Do you believe in baptism by immersion, and is it your desire, by going forward in this ordinance, to manifest your faith in the saving grace of the Lord Jesus Christ? - 20.
-Do you, by going forward in baptism, thus declare that from henceforth you will have no part in such soul-destroying amusements as card playing, theater going, dancing, and all other entertainments and amusements which tend to deaden and destroy the spiritual life and perceptions? - 21.
+Do you, by going forward in baptism, thus declare that from henceforth you will have no part in such soul-destroying amusements as card playing, theatergoing, dancing, and all other entertainments and amusements which tend to deaden and destroy the spiritual life and perceptions? - 21.
 Will you submit to the decisions of the body of the church in matters of church discipline?